kotopanjang/url_shortener/README.md

 When someone register the long URL, it will check to database wether the long URL is already registered on the database or not.
 And also checking the expired time.
 As default it will expired in 1 day.
 If the long URL is found and not expired, it will take that data and return it.
 If the long URL is not found or expired, it will insert new data with expired 1 day.
-To avoid the duplicate random string, it will prepare 25 random string and do the checking on the database.
+To avoid the duplicate active short URL stored in database, it will prepare 25 Short URL and do the checking on the database.

 Result
 ```